pyca/cryptography/docs/installation.rst

 ``cryptography`` requires a compiler, headers for Python (if you're not using ``pypy``), and headers for the OpenSSL and ``libffi`` libraries available on your system.

+On all Linux distributions you will need to have :ref:`Rust installed and available<installation:Rust>`.

 Alpine
 ~~~~~~